vahapgencdal/TMS/README.md

 Spring Fox is using for show the all APIs after you run application successfully. please use the below URL
 http://localhost:8080/swagger-ui/#/
 All the services can be test with swagger-ui.

+## if you localhost:8080 you will access frontend